Google Translate Disclaimer

 To start using a biosimilar medication, you should:

-• Check the list of drugs affected to see if you may need to use a biosimilar to be eligible for Saskatchewan Drug Plan coverage
+• Check the list of drugs affected to see if you need to use a biosimilar to be eligible for Saskatchewan Drug Plan coverage of this medication.

 • Follow up with the health care provider who prescribes your reference biologic at your next scheduled appointment.
-Contact their office if you do not have an appointment booked before April 30, 2023.
+Contact their office if you do not have an appointment booked before the end of the announced transition period.

 • Get a new prescription for a biosimilar version of your medication (a new prescription is required to start the biosimilar at your pharmacy or clinic)